project-gemmi/gemmi/docs/analysis.rst

   `Acta Cryst.
 A75, 115 <https://doi.org/10.1107/S2053273318015413>`_.

-Similarly to the GruberVector, here we have a class named SellingVector that contains six numbers of S\ :sup:`6`.
-These numbers are the inner products among the four vectors **a**, **b**, **c** and **d**\ =–(\ **a**\ +\ **b**\ +\ **c**\ ):
+Similarly to the GruberVector, here we have a class named SellingVector that contains the six elements of S\ :sup:`6` -- the inner products among the four vectors **a**, **b**, **c** and **d**\ =–(\ **a**\ +\ **b**\ +\ **c**\ ):